 Finally, project boards can store your ideas and important details you don’t want to overlook.
 You won’t have to worry about forgetting things you want to add or placeholders you need to fill in, avoiding embarrassing mistakes you must correct after turning in an assignment.

-Online project boards like Trello, Basecamp, and SmartDay have several organizational features for creating and managing project boards.
+Online project boards like Trello, Basecamp, SmartDay, or Atarim (if you are into web design and development space) have several organizational features for creating and managing project boards.
 You can also use these platforms to maintain calendars and communicate with team members, supervisors, or clients.